SAP-samples/teched2025-DT160/exercises/ex2/README.md

 Instructions:
 ```
-Your goal is to check specific conditions for sales order header fields, then asses country-specific shipping risks.
+Your goal is to check specific conditions for sales order header fields, then assess country-specific shipping risks.
 Write your summary into custom field `YY1_AIRemark`.
 Fetch the relevant data with the 'Retrieve Sales Order' tool, including the business partner information for the country of the buyer, by setting the expand parameter to '_Partner'.
 Then, execute the following tasks.

 Task A – Completeness:
 - Best Run Status indicates closed/completed